Buddhism in Vietnam: Republican period

 On 22 December 1953, the State of Vietnam recognized the Vietnamese Pure Land Buddhist Laity Association.

 In May 1963, in the central city of Huế, where Diệm's elder brother Ngô Đình Thục was the archbishop, Buddhists were prohibited from displaying Buddhist flags during Vesak celebrations.
-Yet few days earlier, Catholics were allowed to fly religious flags at a celebration in honour of the newly seated archbishop.
+Yet few days earlier, Catholics were allowed to fly religious flags at a celebration in honor of the newly seated archbishop.
 This led to widespread protest against the government; troops were sent in, and nine civilians were killed in the confrontations.
 This led to mass rallies against Diệm's government, termed as the Buddhist crisis.
 The conflicts culminated in Thích Quảng Đức's self-immolation by lighting himself on fire in protest of the persecution of Buddhists.
 President Diệm's younger brother Ngô Đình Nhu favored strong-armed tactics, and Army of the Republic of Vietnam Special Forces engaged in the Xá Lợi Pagoda raids, killing estimated hundreds.
 Dismayed by the public outrage, the U.S. government withdrew support for the regime.
 President Diệm was deposed and killed in the 1963 coup.

 Political strength of the Buddhists grew in the 1960s as different schools and orders convene to form the Unified Buddhist Sangha of Vietnam.
 Leaders of the Sangha like Thích Trí Quang had considerable sway in national politics, at times challenging the government.

 With the fall of Saigon in 1975, the whole nation came under Communist rule; many religious practices including Buddhism were discouraged.
 In the North, the government had created the United Buddhist Sangha of Vietnam, co-opting the clergy to function under government auspices, but in the South, the Unified Buddhist Sangha of Vietnam still held sway and openly challenged the communist government.
 The Sangha leadership was thus arrested and imprisoned; Sangha properties were seized and the Sangha itself was outlawed.
 In its place was the newly created Buddhist Sangha of Vietnam, designed as the final union of all Buddhist organizations, now under full state control.